 Rose B. Simpson, Detail of Root A, 2019.
 Courtesy of the artist and Jessica Silverman Gallery, San Francisco.
+Photo by John Wilson White.

 "The sculptural couplets elicit both the tension and fecundity of co-existence; the ability for beings to work together or against one another"